5 min readDec 27, 2023

 Course Description

 This course is designed to be a culminating experience for Graphic Design majors.
 Students will complete multiple small-scale assignments, two large scale projects, and present a complete, professional portfolio.
 Each student’s final portfolio will be presented at a review attended by faculty, students, and regional professionals.
-A guest lecturer will select the “Top Portfolio” of the semester from a group of s finalists chosen by faculty.
-Trigger warning: I tend to swear occaisonally because sometimes life requires it, if it bothers you, please let me know.
-But I do have a very STRICT policy on offensive language towards others.

 Learning Objectives